apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Los Angeles County reports dengue fever cluster acquired from local mosquitoes**
+**James Webb Space Telescope witnesses a 'smiling' galactic collision (images)**

-You can read more about it [here](https://www.foxnews.com/health/los-angeles-county-reports-dengue-fever-cluster-acquired-local-mosquitoes).
+You can read more about it [here](https://www.space.com/james-webb-space-telescope-smiling-galactic-collision).

 ## Requirements
 - Python 3.8